jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 ## Background

-This calendar system draws inspiration from traditional Celtic timekeeping while incorporating astronomical accuracy.
+This calendar system seeks to reconstruct what might have been the original Druidic approach to timekeeping before Roman influence.
 It honors both scientific precision and spiritual meaning, offering a way to reconnect with natural cycles in our modern world.

 Unlike many modern calendar reforms that prioritize mathematical convenience, this system prioritizes actual celestial events and natural relationships between cycles, creating a more authentic connection to cosmic rhythms.